Words of Love

-"Words of Love" is a song written by Buddy Holly and released as a single in 1957.
+"Words of Love" is a song written by Buddy Holly and released as a single in 1957 on Coral Records.

 Original version

-Holly recorded the song on April 8, 1957 at Norman Petty Recording Studios in Clovis, New Mexico.
+Holly recorded the song on April 8, 1957, at Norman Petty Recording Studios in Clovis, New Mexico.
 Holly harmonized with himself, by combining tape recordings of each part.
 The song was not a notable hit for Holly, although it is regarded as one of his important recordings and is available in most standard Holly collections.

 A compilation album, Words of Love, released by PolyGram in the UK in 1993, reached number 1 and was certified as a gold record.